 These duties might sound simple, but they are super important.
 Without regular cleanings, small problems can turn into bigger ones quickly.

-How Long Does It Take to Become a Dental Hygienist?
+How Long Does it Take to Become a Dental Hygienist?

 - A high school diploma or equivalent

-- Completing a dental hygiene program (2–3 years)
+- Finishinga dental hygiene program (2–3 years)

-- Passing national and state licensing exams
+- Passing national and state licensingtests

-It’s not as long as becoming a dentist, but it still takes time and effort.
-You also need to enjoy working with people, because you’ll be doing that all day.
+It’s shorter than becoming a dentist, however, it still takes time and exertion.
+You also have to like working with people, since you’ll be doing it all day.
+Is a dental hygienist crucial?
+Absolutely.
+They’re trained to notice early issues and prevent significant dental problems.

 How Often Should I Visit a Hygienist?